jtauber/ryland/README.md

 })
 ```

+Also see `examples/` in this repo.

 ## Cache-Busting Hashes

-The `calc_hash` makes it possible to do
+The `add_hash` makes it possible to do

 ```html
 <link rel="stylesheet" href="/style.css?{{ HASHES['style.css'] }}">
 ```

-in the templates.
+in the templates to bust the browser cache when a change is made to a stylesheet, script, etc.

 ## Markdown Filter